o3de/sig-graphics-audio/rfcs/MaterialPipelineAbstraction.md

 **How will this impact existing material types?**

 Existing material types will continue to function a they do now, but will not take advantage of the new pipeline abstraction features.
 We will port Atom's core material types to the new system, and we expect users will want to do the same with any custom material types they have created.
-I expect that the material pipeline system will introduce some new content limitations, so the conversion might not be 1:1.
-The extent of these limitations is difficult to predict, but we will do our best to provide clear migrations paths.
+I expect that the material pipeline system will be able to support porting most material types, but the extent of the impact to special edge-case material types is difficult to predict, and we will do our best to provide migration guidance.

 **Should we allow per-material properties to configure the material pipeline, or only expose material pipeline settings to material-types?**

-The problem with exposing these settings to individual materials is that it complicates shader compilation and permutation management.
-My plan is to restrict pipeline settings to the material type for now and see how far we can get.
-As we discover workflow problems, then we can decide how to loosen the restrictions to allow more per-material changes.
-For example, we don't want to end up in a situation where the user has to pick between many material types like StandardPbr, StandardPbr\_DoubleSide, StandardPbr\_Transparent, StandardPbr\_DoubleSided\_Transparent, etc. There are several ideas we could pursue, like connecting material properties to material pipeline settings, only allowing certain pipeline settings to be exposed to material types, limiting per-metarial changes to only impact render states but not shader compilation, splitting ShaderCollections into separate assets, or changing the way users select a material type.
-I think we can start implementing the other aspects of this system, and as we experiment with writing material types using the new material pipeline we'll gain clarity about how to address these questions.
+I was originally thinking that the material pipeline would not allow materials to configure shaders in any way, including enabling or disabling shaders.
+After giving this a lot of thought, I am giving up on that idea.
+So there is no reason to consider material properties that configure the material pipeline _build system_.
+However we will probably need a way for material properties to enable or disable a particular shader, like they do now, to make a material transparent or opaque.
+So the material pipeline will probably need some support for runtime properties/scripting in addition to its build-time properties/scripting.

 **How can we reduce redundant compilation of duplicate shader code?**

 We could reduce compilation of duplicate shaders by detecting whether the material impacts the vertex stage.
 In most cases it will not.
-So for any materials that don't use the pixel stage, and don't edit vertex data, we could pre-compile the depth-only shaders once per pipeline, and use these instead of recompiling once per material.
+So for any materials that don't use the pixel stage, and don't edit vertex data, we could pre-compile the depth-only shaders once per pipeline, and use these instead of recompiling once per material type.

 Maybe we can reduce redundant shader compilation with a new AP feature that can see if two jobs have the same source data checksums, and copy the other job's product instead of running a redundant job.